Rohit-RA-2020/open-coder/README.md

 - The indexing feature uses pre-configured Azure OpenAI endpoints

 **Customization**: The indexing logic is modular and located in `pkg/indexer/`.
 You can easily:
+- Switch between AST and line-based chunking (`ChunkMode`: "ast" or "lines")
+- Configure AST-supported languages (`ASTLanguages`)
+- Adjust large function split threshold (`MaxChunkLines`, default: 200)
-- Modify file extensions to index (`config.go`)
+- Modify file extensions to index (`CodeExtensions`)
-- Add/remove ignored directories and patterns (`config.go`)
+- Add/remove ignored directories and patterns
-- Adjust chunk size and overlap (`config.go`)
+- Adjust chunk size and overlap for line-based/sub-chunk splitting
-- See `pkg/indexer/README.md` for detailed customization options for summary generation and embeddings
+- See `pkg/indexer/README.md` for detailed customization options

 ### Advanced Usage with File Browser